jwodder/linesep/README.rst

 regexes is to first read the whole file into memory and then call one of the ``split_*`` functions.

+Note the following about how the different types of delimiters are handled at the beginning & end of input:

+- When segments are terminated by a given delimiter, a delimiter at the beginning of the input creates an empty leading segment, and a delimiter at the end of the input simply terminates the last segment.

+- When segments are separated by a given delimiter, a delimiter at the beginning of the input creates an empty leading segment, and a delimiter at the end of the input creates an empty trailing segment.

+- When segments are preceded by a given delimiter, a delimiter at the beginning of the input simple starts the first segment, and a delimiter at the end of the input creates an empty trailing segment.

+Two adjacent delimiters always create an empty segment between them, unless the delimiter is a regex that spans both delimiters at once.

 .. code:: python

     linesep.read_preceded(